On the intersecting family process: Proof of Theorem

 Here we will describe three regimes for $\mathcal{S}_r$: a growing regime, a diminishing regime, and a stable regime.
 As the name suggests, $\mathcal{S}$ will denote the unchanging $\mathcal{S}_r$ within the stable regime.

 The growing regime coincides with all steps before vertices of degree three show up.
-Letting $r_0$ denote the number of edges when the first vertex of degree three appears we have by the following lemma that for $r < r_0$, $\mathcal{S}_r$ is just the collection of all independent sets of vertices of degree two in $\mathcal{H}_r$ and $\chi^*_r = 0$.
+Letting $r_0$ denote the number of edges when the first vertex of degree three appears we have by the following lemma that w.h.p. for $r < r_0$, $\mathcal{S}_r$ is just the collection of all independent sets of vertices of degree two in $\mathcal{H}_r$ and $\chi^*_r = 0$. {\red A hypergraph $H$ is {\em simple} if $E_1,E_2\in E(H)$ implies that $|E_1\cap E_2|\leq 1$.}